 “Life should not be a journey to the grave with the intention of arriving safely in a pretty and well preserved body, but rather to skid in broadside in a cloud of smoke, thoroughly used up, totally worn out, and loudly proclaiming “Wow!
 What a Ride!””

-I also really geek out over history, in particular English, Scottish and Irish history.
+I also really geek out over history; in particular English, Scottish and Irish history.
+Must be the American in me!
 I’ve learned a lot about England in 2012 but I still have Scotland and Ireland to tick off my lists.
 So this will be my chance to check off a second from my list of three.

 Want to learn with me?
-(Be honest, you just want to see what’s under a kilt as well….)
-Follow along everywhere on the internet that accepts hashtags; which, let’s face it, is everywhere now.
+Follow along everywhere on the internet that accepts hashtags; which, let’s face it – is everywhere now.
 Just search for the term #Blogmanay You can stalk my Instagram account, my tweets and my FB fan page for starters.

 When you’re keeping an eye on the